Youth Advisory Group

 In addition, being part of the Youth Advisory Group means young people get to develop their teamwork, communication and creative skills by coming up with ideas, giving feedback and working alongside different people from Teenage Cancer Trust including our Chief Executive, Senior Leadership Team and colleagues from across the charity.

-Who can be in the Youth Advisory Group?
+Who can be a Youth Advisory Group member?

 We can’t predict exactly what tasks, topics and opportunities the group will have during their time together, but previous projects have included: